Performance Free-Flow Exhausts & Catalytic converters

 This is the function of the catalytic converter.
 To have a catalytic converter fit on your vehicle, contact the SAC branch in your area.

-The converter supports secondary combustion of CO and HC to form non-toxic carbon dioxide (CO2) and water (H2O) while simultaneously reducing the exhaust-gas-borne nitrous oxides (NOx) to neutral nitrogen (N).
+The converter supports secondary combustion of Carbon Monoxide (CO) and Hydrocarbon (HC) to form non-toxic carbon dioxide (CO2) and water (H2O) while simultaneously reducing the exhaust-gas-borne nitrous oxides (N2O) to neutral nitrogen (N).